“There is a notion deep-rooted in our corporate culture that every piece of feedback, criticism in particular, is a possibility for improvement.”

-When the smiley faces aren’t enough
+When smiley faces are not enough

 Messukeskus uses Roidu feedback devices specifically to collect spontaneous feedback.
 Besides measuring general customer satisfaction, their specific purpose is to collect open feedback.

-The feedback received has a genuinely great significance in the everyday life of Messukeskus.
-It is noted in the quality criteria that all customer feedback is to be answered within a day and the promise is held on to even during the busiest times.
-“The thought is deep-rooted in the company culture that every feedback, especially a critical one, is a possibility for improvement”, Mäkelä tells.
+The feedback received is truly significant in the day-to-day activities of Messukeskus.
+The company’s quality criteria state that all customer feedback is to be answered within a day and this promise is kept even during the busiest times.
+“There is a notion deep-rooted in our corporate culture that every piece of feedback, criticism in particular, is a possibility for improvement,” says Mäkelä in summary.
 Feedback is processed monthly in sales and steering groups.
 The root causes of critique are examined and appropriately reacted to when needed.